-Protect your lawn from summer stress
+Protect your Lawn from Summer Stress

-In the spring, as part of your overall lawn maintenance program, you need decide whether you’ll water your lawn all summer long as needed to keep it green or just let it go dormant.
+In the spring, as part of your overall lawn maintenance program, you need to decide whether you’ll water your lawn all summer long as needed to keep it green or just let it go dormant.
 If you allow it to turn brown and then water it back to a green condition, you’ll be stressing the grass and depleting its energy reserves.

-If you lawn maintenance plan is to keep your lawn green all summer long then water deeply and infrequently, about one to one and a half inches per watering, depending upon site conditions.
+If your lawn maintenance plan is to keep your lawn green all summer long then water deeply and infrequently, about one to one and a half inches per watering, depending upon site conditions.
 (Feel free to ask H~DNA to evaluate your lawn for watering requirements.)

 Water two to three times per week, early in the day if possible so the water will soak down into the soil.